Why I Started A Minute for Mental Health (And What Keeps Me Going)

 I was already working in social work and mental health, but navigating those losses alongside parenting active kids, going back to school on a mission to learn more about health studies and how our healthcare system can better support people suffering with ALS, lead me on a path to burnout like I had never experienced.

 I didn’t have the words for it at the time but later learned that what I experienced was a psychosis induced by stress and insomnia, exacerbated by post partum anxiety and depression that started after I had my first baby, worsened after my second, and caused a break down after my third.
-I now (playfully) blame this cascade of mental illness on stubbornness (my own), stigma and a system that’s just not built for prevention.
+I now (playfully) blame this cascade of mental illness on stubbornness (my own), guilt, shame, stigma and a system that’s just not built for prevention.

 Now, my work is rooted in one belief: You shouldn’t have to wait until everything falls apart to start taking care of your mental health.